fantasyland/fantasy-land/README.md

 bimap :: Bifunctor f => f a c ~> (a -> b) -> (c -> d) -> f b d
 ```

-A value which has a Bifunctor must provide an `bimap` method.
+A value which has a Bifunctor must provide a `bimap` method.
 The `bimap`
 method takes two arguments:

     c.bimap(f, g)